-\subsection{An application to non-smoothability}
+\section{An application to non-smoothability}

-In Theorem \ref{t-lm-C1} it may happen that the standard action of $G$ is not semi-conjugate to an action of a given regularity, so that the first possibility is not realizable for actions in that regularity.
+In Theorem \ref{t-lm-C1} about rigidity of $C^1$ actions, it may happen that the standard action of $G$ is not semi-conjugate to any action of a given regularity, so that the first possibility is not realizable for actions in that regularity.
 Here we discuss two applications of this to certain groups of piecewise linear homeomorphisms, which improve results on non-smoothability of such groups of Bonatti, Lodha and the fourth author \cite{BLT}.

-\subsubsection{Thompson--Brown--Stein groups}
+\subsection{Thompson--Brown--Stein groups}

-Here we discuss an application to differentiable actions of Thompson--Brown--Stein groups $F_{n_1,\ldots,n_k}$ introduced in Definition \ref{d-Thompson-Stein}, which are natural generalizations of Thompson's group $F$.
+Here we study differentiable actions of the Thompson--Brown--Stein groups $F_{n_1,\ldots,n_k}$ introduced in Definition \ref{d-Thompson-Stein}, which are natural generalizations of Thompson's group $F$.
 Such groups are clearly locally moving.
-It was shown in \cite{BLT} that when $k\geq 2$ the standard action of $F_{n_1,\ldots,n_k}$ cannot be conjugate to any $C^2$ action.
+It was shown in \cite{BLT} that when $k\geq 2$, the standard action of $F_{n_1,\ldots,n_k}$ cannot be conjugate to any $C^2$ action.
 Here we show the following.

 \begin{thm} Let $r>1$.
 For any $k\ge 2$ and choice of $n_1,\ldots,n_k$ as in Definition \ref{d-Thompson-Stein}, the Thompson--Brown--Stein group $F_{n_1,\ldots,n_k}$ admits no faithful $C^{r}$ action on the real line. \end{thm}